-In this chapter I discuss the relationship between moral rights and the institution of the police.1 I argue that the protection of moral rights is the central and most important moral purpose of police work, albeit a purpose whose pursuit ought to be constrained by the law.
-So while police institutions have other important purposes that might not directly involve the violation of moral rights, such as to enforce traffic laws or to enforce the adjudications of courts in relation to disputes between citizens, or indeed themselves to settle disputes between citizens on the streets, or to ensure good order more generally, these turn out to be purposes derived from the more fundamental purposes.
+In this chapter I discuss the relationship between moral rights and the institution of the police.
+I argue that the protection of moral rights is the central and most important moral purpose of police work, albeit a purpose whose pursuit ought to be constrained by the law.
+So while police institutions have other important purposes that might not directly involve the violation of moral rights, such as to enforce traffic laws or to enforce the adjudications of courts in relation to disputes between citizens, or indeed themselves to settle disputes between citizens on the streets, or to ensure good order more generally, these turn out to be purposes derived from the more fundamental purpose of protecting moral rights, or they turn out to be (non-derivative) secondary purposes.
 Thus laws against speeding derive in part from the moral right to life, and the restoring of order at a football match ultimately in large part derives from moral rights to the protection of persons and of property.
-On the other hand, handing out summonses to assist the courts is presumably a secondary purpose of police.
+On the other hand, handing out summonses to assist the courts is presumably a secondary purpose of policing.

 It is important to state a number of things at the outset.
 First, this is a normative account of policing, not a descriptive account; it is an account of what policing ought to be about, not what it has been or is about.
 Moreover, it is a normative theory of the institution of the police, that is, of the proper ends and distinctive means of the institution of the police.
 So it is not a theory about specific police methods or strategies; it is not a theory of, so to speak, best practice in policing.
 Accordingly, I will not here have anything much to say about disputes between crime-fighter and peace-keeper models of the role of police officers, or in relation to arguments concerning community-based policing or zero-tolerance policing.
-That said, a normative theory of the institution of the police methods and strategies, though often these will not be straightforward or obvious.
+That said, a normative theory of the institution of the police will have important implications for questions of police methods and strategies, though often these will not be straightforward or obvious.
 At any rate, such questions are not my concern here.